Search

 Other steps you can take for personal hygiene are listed in Good Hygiene Practices - Reducing the Spread of Infections and Viruses.

-What to do if I become sick with avian flu?
+What should I do if I become sick with avian flu?

 Back to top

-If experiencing symptoms of avian flu, take time away from work, follow steps to avoid spreading the virus to others (e.g., wear a well-constructed, well-fitting mask when around others in indoor settings), and seek medical care.
+If experiencing symptoms of avian flu and you've had occupational exposure, inform your employer, take time away from work, follow steps to avoid spreading the virus to others (e.g., wear a well-constructed, well-fitting mask when around others in indoor settings), and seek medical care.
 Follow the advice from your healthcare professional and local public health authority.